tiiuae/ghaf-infra/docs/nixos-anywhere.md

 #### Confirm NixOS installation

-Now, you should be able to SSH to the target and confirm that the target is now running NixOS:
+Now, you should be able to login to the target with SSH and confirm that the target is now running NixOS:
 ```bash
 $ ssh your-username-here@20.13.163.33
 # You should see a warning about host identification changed, since